 7 years later I had completed various counselling qualifications, a BSc in Psychology (through the Open University this time) and I had been working for Social Services in the Mental Health team ever since I got back to the UK.

 I had a plethora of experience in severe and enduring mental health by that stage and I learned so much from the people I supported – and my colleagues too – so I will always be grateful for that time.
 But I now felt a thirst for working with people who were experiencing more common mental health problems like stress, anxiety and depression.
-I wanted to be able to help more people and I was ready for a new challenge.
+I wanted to be able to help a greater number of people and I was ready for a new challenge.

 I found out about a position in the NHS called a “Psychological Wellbeing Practitioner” and instantly thought “that’s the job for me!”

 So when I saw a Psychological Wellbeing Practitioner role advertised within the NHS which offered extra training (in Mental Health Advice work and Cognitive Behaviour Therapy) I applied straight away.
 I felt in my heart that this was the job for me.
 Within a few weeks (and a lot of finger crossing and asking my guardian angels to help me) I was relocating to the seaside!
-I was happy I didn’t know what to do with myself!
+I was so happy I didn’t know what to do with myself.
+One of the happiest moments of my life was that call from the NHS to say that they were offering me the job!

 That was in 2008.
 I enjoyed 7 happy years in my Psychological Wellbeing Practitioner role and learned so much about tried and tested, evidence-based techniques like CBT, Mindfulness and Psycho-educational approaches.
 I worked one to one and also ran lots of groups.
 This felt like the best fit for me so far as I really was helping lots of people to feel happier – which was my mission all along!
 I started to see quite clearly that armed with the correct tools, we can all have a better experience of life.
 Mental health difficulties can happen to anyone – just as life happens for us all!
 But when we have the correct mind tools (and support from others) we can get through pretty much anything.